MATHEMATICS

 Pre AP GEOMETRY

-Pre AP Geometry is for accelerated Math students.
+Geometry Honors is for accelerated Math students.
 It stresses the ability to reason logically and to think critically, using spatial sense.
 Students will engage in activities that allow them to create geometric understanding.
 These courses will formalize and extend students’ geometric experiences from the middle grades and/or Pre-Algebra.
 Students will explore more complex geometric situations and deepen their explanations of geometric relationships moving toward formal mathematical arguments.
 The courses guide students to experience mathematics as a coherent, useful, and logical subject that makes use of their ability to exercise problem-solving skills in authentic situations.
 The curriculum includes the topics of transformations, congruence, similarity, trigonometry, two- and three-dimensional figures, circles, and probability.

 PREREQUISITE: Algebra I or Pre AP Algebra I (preferably) and/or Teacher Recommendation